OF International Ophthalmology Training Program Accreditation

 Accreditation is a voluntary evaluation process that organizations undergo to maintain standards of quality agreed upon by members of an accrediting body.
 Accreditation ensures that programs meet and conform to the expectations of the ophthalmology profession.
 Accreditation through the Ophthalmology Foundation will focus upon evaluating and refining programs, protecting the resident’s education, and ultimately improving patient care.

-Why should my program get accredited by the Ophthalmology Foundation?
+Why get accredited by the Ophthalmology Foundation?

-• Ensure the quality of training and ophthalmologists’ competence.
+- Ensure the quality of training and ophthalmologists’ competence.

-• Gain valuable feedback to refine and improve your residency program.
+- Gain valuable feedback to refine and improve your residency program.

-• Ultimately improve patient care.
+- Ultimately improve patient care.

 Developing a program of international residency program accreditation delivers upon our mission to improve global eye care and advance scientific ophthalmology, and helps us meet the needs of underserved segments.

-Accreditation Subcommittee
+Accreditation Committee

 Chair: Dr. Karl Golnik